thalesfreirefarias/analise-de-churn-de-clientes-bancarios/README.md

-# analise-de-churn-de-clientes-bancarios
+# Customer Churn Analysis in Banking

 This project analyzes customer churn behavior in a banking dataset to identify patterns associated with customer attrition.
 The analysis focuses on demographic, financial, and behavioral variables that may influence churn.

+## Project Overview

+The goal of this project is to understand which customer characteristics are more frequently associated with churn and to generate business insights that can support retention strategies.

 ---

-## 📌 Project Overview

-Understand which customer characteristics are more frequently associated with churn and generate business insights that could support retention strategies.

-### Import data
+### Load Dataset

 ```
 import pandas as pd